-In almost any well-designed canoe, maximum thickness is likely to be found in the stems, but increased wall thickness should be evident anywhere structural rigidity is important.
+In almost any well-designed canoe, maximum thickness is likely to be found in the stems (the ends), but increased wall thickness should be evident anywhere structural rigidity is important.

 Fortunately for open canoe enthusiasts, engineered strength can be achieved through a shallow arch on a narrower hull, especially when that is combined with a progressive rocker line and shouldered tumblehome.
-This can mean reduced wall thickness (and weight) on enthusiast boats.
+This can mean reduced wall thickness (and weight) on more streamlined boats.

 By using tapered foam technology with a higher-grade foam layer, Silverbirch Canoe's Duralite construction offers greater wall-thickness (and therefore rigidity) with reduced weight when compared with the company's more conventional Duracore+ construction.

 All Rotomoulded Polyethylene products have a significant carbon footprint, but over the lifespan of any well-designed product, this can be reduced by:

 Making the longest lifespan product possible, using advanced, strong and tough, UV-stabilised, abrasion-resistant High Density Polyethylene

 Minimising scrap and wastage in production, including by slowing down the moulding process below traditional industry norms

 Recycling any waste into products which are well-suited to the compromised properties of the reground plastic

 Beyond the factory gate, the lifespan of a rotomoulded Polyethlene canoe can be massively extended through respecting good practice both on and around the water, including from handling and transport to care and storage.
 Where necessary, lifespan can also be extended by taking advantage of how effectively many types of accidental damage to HDPE can be repaired (even following a major incident).